 The key is to keep fit and maintain a healthy lifestyle so you’ll be capable of doing everything that comes with the job of a police officer, even before you apply.

-It is important to explain how your work experience makes you perfectly prepared for police work just as it would also makes you a good firefighting candidate if your police application won’t work out.
+It is important to explain how your work experience makes you perfectly prepared for police work, just as it would make you a good firefighting candidate if your police application won’t work out.

 If you have military service experience, you may have an edge over other applicants as employers value the experience, knowledge, and skills that army veterans have.

 They usually bring a well-rounded sense of duty, mental strength, and courage to the police force.

 If you have some other related experiences, such as a volunteer or full-time firefighter, have worked as a private detective or security guard, or have driven armored cars, don’t forget to list that as well in your application.
 That might make you ace the job interview!

-So even without a college degree, you may enter law enforcement successfully when you can demonstrate you command relevant skills.
+So even without a college degree, you may enter law enforcement successfully when you can demonstrate your command-relevant skills.